vodquang96/django-anymail/README.rst

     * Github: project page, exactly as it appears here
     * Docs: shared-intro section gets included in docs/index.rst quickstart section gets included in docs/quickstart.rst
-    * PyPI: project page (via setup.py long_description),
-            with several edits to freeze it to the specific PyPI release (see long_description_from_readme in setup.py)
-    You can use docutils 1.0 markup, but *not* any Sphinx additions.
+    * PyPI: project page (via pyproject.toml readme; see also hatch_build.py which edits in the release version number) You can use docutils 1.0 markup, but *not* any Sphinx additions.
     GitHub rst supports code-block, but *no other* block directives.